bonigarcia/webdrivermanager/README.md

 ```

-The variable ``wdm.targetPath`` is the default folder in which WebDriver binaries are going to be stored.
-Notice that by default the path of the Maven local repository is used.
-The URLs to check the latest version of Chrome, Opera, Internet Explorer, Edge, PhantomJS, and Firefox are set using the variables ``wdm.chromeDriverUrl``, ``wdm.operaDriverUrl``, ``wdm.internetExplorerDriverUrl``, ``wdm.edgeDriverUrl``, ``wdm.phantomjsDriverUrl``, and ``wdm.geckoDriverUrl``.

-These properties can be overwritten by Java system properties, for example:
+For instance, the variable ``wdm.targetPath`` is the default folder in which WebDriver binaries are going to be stored.
+By default the path of the Maven local repository is used.
+This property can be overwritten by Java system properties, for example:

 ```java
 System.setProperty("wdm.targetPath", "/my/custom/path/to/driver/binaries");